 Instructions

-- Boil potatoes and carrots (unpeeled, washed) until they are tender but firm.
+- Boil potatoes and carrots (unpeeled, washed) until they are cooked-through but firm, having added 1 teaspoon of salt to the water for boiling.

 - Remove from the water and peel.
 Cut the potatoes into quarters and the carrots into thick slices.